SoftwareAG/c8y-docs/content/apama/troubleshooting-bundle/alarms.md

 - Alarm text: Apama detected changes in tenant option.
 Apama will restart in order to use it.
 - Alarm severity: MAJOR

 Analytics Builder allows you to configure its settings by changing the tenant options, using key names such as `numWorkerThreads` or `status_device_name`.
 For example, if you want to process things in parallel, you can set `numWorkerThreads` to 3 by sending a REST request to {{< product-c8y-iot >}}, which will update the tenant option.
-Such a change requires a restart of the Apama-ctrl microservice.
+Such a change automatically restarts the Apama-ctrl microservice.
 To notify the users about the restart, Apama-ctrl raises an alarm, saying that Apama has detected a change in a tenant option and will restart in order to use it.

 Once you see this alarm, you can be sure that your change is effective.